 When the bird is comfortable with you putting your hands in the cage, teach them to step up on your finger or hand by placing the finger or arm by the bird's feet.
 Move your arm or finger gently against the bird's feet and say "step up" while pressing against the feet.
 The idea is that the pressure of your finger, hand, or arm will cause them to lift their feet up and onto you.

 You can also have a spray of millet or another treat on your other hand to encourage them to move forward and step onto you and reward them for doing so.

 Before you even purchase your bird, you should try to locate an avian vet.
 General veterinarians are typically not equipped to handle the unique requirements of parrots, so check with the Association of Avian Veterinarians to find an avian vet near you.

 Make sure to have all your bird's information readily available in case an emergency arises.
 Keep your avian vet's number in a prominent location, along with the name and phone number of any after-hours emergency clinics.
 Be sure to ask your vet what to do and who to call after-hours if you have an emergency during those times.

-Each bird you own should have its own travel carrier for trips to the vet and for emergencies.
+Each bird you own should have their own travel carrier for trips to the vet and for emergencies.
 Make sure these cages are always clean and ready to go.
-Practice putting your bird into his carrier so you won't have to struggle when you really need to use it.
-It's also helpful to place your bird in its carrier and take him on short car trips so he gets used to the carrier and doesn't it only with going to the vet.
+Practice putting your bird into their carrier so you won't have to struggle when you really need to use it.
+It's also helpful to place your bird in their carrier and take them on short car trips so they get used to the carrier and don't associate it only with going to the vet.

 Outdoor Parrot Safety